 Overall, I’m not afraid of either one; or I’m afraid of both because each has positions that can cause concern for trade.

-But the president of Amcham has nevertheless agreed to analyse certain proposals put forward by Kamala Harris (Democrat) and Donald Trump (Republican).
+But the president of Amcham nevertheless agreed to analyse certain proposals put forward by Kamala Harris (Democrat) and Donald Trump (Republican).
 “Overall, I’m not afraid of either of them; or I’m afraid of both of them because each has positions that can worry trade.”
 Trump, for example, wants to impose new tariffs on foreign goods entering the US to “stop inflation,” and he also advocates deregulation of the energy sector and drilling for oil and gas.

 A “less pro-business” approach from Harris